arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 ---
 layout: post
-title: I really, really don’t like git, but I’m going to migrate my projects to it
+title: I don’t like git, but I’m going to migrate my projects to it
 excerpt:
 ---

-I really, really don’t like git.
+I don’t like git.
 But I’m going to migrate my projects to it.

 First, let me explain why I don’t like git
 ==========================================